 All students are covered by an accident insurance policy, and all full-time students are covered by an additional sickness benefit (see College fees).
 These plans are underwritten by Commercial Travelers Mutual Insurance Company.
-Insurance information, terms of coverage, brochures and claim forms are available in the Health Services office or at www.studentplanscenter.com
+Insurance information, terms of coverage, brochures and claim forms are available in the Wellness Center (Health Services) or at www.studentplanscenter.com